Rebuilding BC: Version II

 Reactions to Rebuilding BC: A Portfolio of Possibilities

 “Rebuilding BC is a treasure trove of inspirational and pragmatic solutions for building a better, fair, safe, clean future for all.
-I hope they will influence our future, and the ecosystems we need for a thriving future.”
+I hope they will influence the ecosystems we need for a thriving society and economy as BC rebuilds.”

 - JOEL SOLOMON